-Construction Work and Demolition Work Guidelines for Self-Built Pavilions are planned to be developed.
+Construction/demolition guidelines for Type A (self-built) pavilions are planned to be developed.

 2. Outline of Master Plan (Site Plan)

 2-1.
 Location and Access of the Expo Site

 The site for the Expo is located in Yumeshima, an artificial island located on the waterfront in Osaka that offers visitors a view of the Seto Inland Sea.
 We will promote the Expo as the one connected to the world through the surrounding sea and sky, as well as providing programmes taking advantage of the venue's location.